redis/redis-doc/topics/streams-intro.md

 Bob asked for a maximum of two messages and is reading via the same group `mygroup`.
 So what happens is that Redis reports just *new* messages.
 As you can see the "apple" message is not delivered, since it was already delivered to Alice, so Bob gets orange and strawberry, and so forth.

 This way Alice, Bob, and any other consumer in the group, are able to read different messages from the same stream, to read their history of yet to process messages, or to mark messages as processed.
-This allows creating different topologies and semantics to consume messages from a stream.
+This allows creating different topologies and semantics for consuming messages from a stream.

 There are a few things to keep in mind:

 * Consumers are auto-created the first time they are mentioned, no need for explicit creation.
 * Even with **XREADGROUP** you can read from multiple keys at the same time, however for this to work, you need to create a consumer group with the same name in every stream.
-This is not a common need, but it is worth to mention that the feature is technically available.
+This is not a common need, but it is worth mentioning that the feature is technically available.
-* **XREADGROUP** is a *write command* because even if it reads from the stream, the consumer group is modified as a side effect of reading, so it can be only called in master instances.
+* **XREADGROUP** is a *write command* because even if it reads from the stream, the consumer group is modified as a side effect of reading, so it can only be called on master instances.

-An example of consumer implementation, using consumer groups, written in the Ruby language could be the following.
-The Ruby code is written in a way to be readable from virtually any experienced programmer programming in some other language and not knowing Ruby:
+An example of a consumer implementation, using consumer groups, written in the Ruby language could be the following.
+The Ruby code is aimed to be readable by virtually any experienced programmer, even if they do not know Ruby:

 ```ruby
 require 'redis'